No universal group in a cardinal: Abstract

 \section{Abstract}

-For many classes of models there are universal members in any cardinal $\lambda$ which ``essentially satisfies GCH, i.e. $\lambda = 2^{< \lambda}$".
+For many classes of models, there are universal members in any cardinal $\lambda$ which ``essentially satisfies GCH, i.e. $\lambda = 2^{< \lambda}$", in particular for the class of a complete first order $T$ (well, if at least if $\lambda > |T|$).
 But if the class is ``complicated enough", e.g. the class of linear orders, we know that if $\lambda$ is ``regular and not so close to satisfying GCH" then there is no universal member.
-Here we find new sufficient conditions (which we call the olive property), not covered by earlier cases (i.e. fail the so-called $\SOP_4$).
+Here we find new sufficient conditions (which we call the olive property), not covered by earlier cases (i.e. fail the so-called $\rm SOP_4$).
 The advantage of those conditions is witnessed by proving that the class of groups satisfies one of those conditions.